Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 We start to think from an early age, but our ability to think and our cognitive abilities develop gradually over time.
 We can say that thinking, as we think about it, starts between the ages of 1 and 2 years when we begin to use symbolic thinking.
 This is when we start to play and use objects to represent other things.
 We communicate using primal sounds that express emotions and feelings but are not yet organized into language.

-From about the age of 2 to 3 years, children begin to understand basic concepts like colors, numbers, and time and also start to ask why questions.
-More complex thinking develops between the ages of 3 to 5 years.
+From about the age of 2 to 3, children begin to understand basic concepts like colors, numbers, and time and also start to ask why questions.
+More complex thinking develops between the ages of 3 and 5.
 This is when children can sort objects, understand basic sequences, and start to grasp cause-and-effect relationships more clearly.

 What are the Functions of Thoughts?